dpnishant/tweezr/README.md

 # **tweezr**

-a library to reverse search values within a JSON structure or a javascript object & generate the dot-notation query selectors in context of the specified object.
+a module to reverse search values within a JSON structure or a javascript object & generate the dot-notation query selectors in context of the specified object.
 You may also use it to \"walk\" through the structure one step at a time to read/write values.
-Think of it as a XPath generator for a value that matches the search keyword.
+Think of it as an XPath generator for a matched keyword in a JS object (or a deserialized JSON).

 |![](https://raw.githubusercontent.com/dpnishant/tweezr/master/res/tweezr_intro.png)|
 |:-:|